Chapter 3.9

 - Make physical contact safe

-The latter is a rather new concept, often called collaborative robot operation.
-It means that a specially designed robot system and an operator work within the same workspace or overlapping workspaces.
-Initially the collaboration workspace and the desired human and robot interaction must be planned.
-Then the risks are determined and appropriate measures taken.
+The third element, making physical contact safe, is a relatively new concept, often referred to as collaborative robot operation.
+It means a specially designed robot system and an operator work within the same workspace or overlapping workspaces.
+First, the collaboration workspace and the desired human and robot interaction must be planned.
+Then, the risks are identified, and appropriate safety measures are implemented.

 What is a “collaborative robot”?